SophieDufrane/project2-rockPaperScissors/README.md

 The game was tested on various screens sizes, including mobile devices, tablets, and desktops, ensuring a seamless experience.

-### Bugs and Fixes
+### Bugs, Fixes and learning Experiences

+- Recommendations from discussions with my mentor helped me improve my initial code:
+  - I combined functions that I had initially created separately
+  - I gave names to any functions that were anonymous.
+  - I used constants to represent each selection (Rock, Paper, Scissors, Lizard, Spock) as string values.
+This approach prevented typos and ensured that each selection was always referred to consistently.
+  - He pointed out that the game was running indefinitely without an endpoint.
+To resolve this, I added a function that stops the game once either the player or the computer reaches 5 points, which also provides a clear winner.
-- **Learning Experience:** During development, I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach than using multiple 'if-else' statements.
+- During development, I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach than using multiple 'if-else' statements.
 This method significantly improved the code's readability and maintainability by avoiding deeply nested conditions.
-- Additionally, I used constants to represent each selection (Rock, Paper, Scissors, Lizard, Spock) as string values.
-This approach prevented typos and ensures that each selection was always referred to consistently.
-- Initially, the game would go on indefinitely without an endpoint.
-To resolve this, I added a function that stops the game once either the player or the computer reaches 5 points which also provides a clear winner.
+- I also learned to improve the *documentation comments* for functions.

 ### Validator Testing